 The inflammatory process involves the recruitment of neutrophils, macrophages, and lymphocytes.
 After hemostasis, local vessels dilate secondarily to the effects of the coagulation and complement cascades.
 Bradykinin (generated by the coagulation cascade) and C3a and C5a anaphylatoxins (generated by the complement cascade) increase blood vessel permeability and attract neutrophils and monocytes to the wound.
 The C3a and C5a anaphylatoxins also stimulate the release of histamine and leukotrienes from mast cells.
 The local endothelial cells then break cell-to-cell contact and increase permeability, enhancing the margination of inflammatory cells at the wound site.
 The initial population of white blood cells in the wound is composed of neutrophils.
 Thrombin and IL-8 stimulate endothelial permeability through the modulations of adherin-junction endothelial cell adhesion and cell contraction, thereby facilitating leukocyte exit from the circulation.[16,17] Within the wound, neutrophils employ various strategies to kill bacteria and decontaminate the wound, including the secretion of proteases and antimicrobial peptides, as well as the generation of reactive oxygen intermediates via the respiratory burst.
 In the absence of inflammatory mediators, neutrophils will undergo spontaneous apoptosis.
 The apoptosis is mediated by cathepsin D release from neutrophil granules, which then facilitates the cleavage and activation of caspase 8, ultimately resulting in caspase 3 activation, DNA fragmentation and apoptosis.
 In the absence of neutrophils, wound site macrophages lack guidance in conducting the healing process.
 Although neutrophils play a role in decreasing infection during wound healing, their absence does not prevent the overall progress of wound healing.
 However, their prolonged presence in the wound may be a factor in the conversion of acute wounds into non-healing chronic wounds.

-[22-24] Circulating monocytes and mast cells are attracted to and infiltrate the wound site.[1,25] Within the wound, monocytes differentiate into macrophages.
+Within two to three days, monocytes become the predominant inflammatory cell population in the wound.
+Monocyte chemotaxis to the wound occurs via CC chemokines like CCL2.
+The chemokines can be released by neutrophils, by the monocytes themselves and by keratinocytes at different stages of healing.[22-24] Circulating monocytes and mast cells are attracted to and infiltrate the wound site.[1,25] Within the wound, monocytes differentiate into macrophages.
 Macrophages in turn remove apoptotic neutrophils and other dead cells, function as antigen-presenting cells, and secrete cytokines and multiple peptide growth factors.
 Phagocytosis of the apoptotic neutrophils by macrophages then leads to removal of chemokines from the area of inflammation, preventing further leukocyte influx.
 Several cytokines and growth factors are known to be secreted by macrophages.
 Such growth factors include TGF-β, TGF-α, basic FGF (bFGF), VEGF and PDGF.
 These growth factors activate and attract local endothelial cells, fibroblasts and keratinocytes, and enable wound healing by causing cell proliferation and synthesis of ECM and inducing angiogenesis VEGF,[27-30] which stimulates angiogenesis, also stimulates the macrophages to express LIGHT, a member of the tumor necrosis factor alpha (TNF-α) family of cytokines, which binds to Lymphotoxin-b receptor and induces macrophage death.

 Macrophages play a crucial role in enabling wound healing.
 Macrophage depletion is known to markedly impair wound closure.[27,32] In a landmark study, Leibovich and Ross demonstrated that the antimacrophage serum combined with hydrocortisone diminished the accumulation of macrophages in healing skin wounds of adult guinea pigs.
 Such depletion resulted in impaired disposal of damaged tissue and provisional matrix, compromised fibroblast count, and delayed healing.
 Inflammatory responses elicited by injury are only helpful to the healing process if they are timely and transient.
 However, the inflammation is not essential for skin wound healing.
 Martin et al. has shown that the PU.1 null mouse, which is devoid of both macrophages and neutrophils, healed both incisional and excisional wounds at statistically similar rates to wild-type littermates, but without scar formation.
 The cytokine and growth-factor profiles at the wound site in the PU.1 null mouse differed from those of the wild-type.
 As a result, cell death was reduced, and scar formation did not occur.
 Studies have focused on platelets and mast cells as targets, and have shown that neither of these mediators is essential to effective wound repair.
 This further suggests that a dampened or modified inflammatory response could reduce scar formation.[13,35] Impairment of macrophage function at the wound site derails the resolution of inflammation.
 A persistent inflammatory state of diabetic wound macrophages is caused by impairment in the ability of these cells to phagocytose apoptotic cells at the wound site, in turn preventing the switch from M1 to M2 phenotype.
 Prolonged inflammation may not only compromise wound closure but may also worsen scar outcomes.[37,38] Lipid mediators, such as the lipoxins, resolvins, protectins, and maresins, have emerged as a novel genus of potent and stereoselective players that counter regulate excessive acute inflammation and stimulate molecular and cellular events that define resolution.
 The production and activity of several proteases including metalloproteinase, serine proteases and neutrophil elastases which are tightly regulated in acute wound healing may be altered in chronic wounds.
 For example, non-healing human wound fluid and tissue have increased protease activity, which rapidly degrades exogenously applied peptide growth factors.[40,41] Products targeting excessive protease activity such as protease-scavenging matrices (e.g. Promogran), selective inhibitors, or specific antibodies may be useful in the treatment of chronic wounds refractory to conventional treatments.[42,43]